ERBringHorvath/SeqForge/README.md

     *   Filtering using percent identity, query coverage, and/or e-value.
 *   extract-contig<br/>
     Extract *entire contigs* from reference assemblies based on where BLAST hits occurred.
 Ideal for identifying genomic context of hits in metagenomic assemblies too large to open via a genome browser.
+    *   For .faa files containing coding sequences, `extract-contig` will extract the full protein sequence from the source file, not just the aligned region identified via `query` for query coverage < 100%.
 ______________________________________________________________________________________________________________________________________
 ### <ins>Module 3: Utilities<ins/>